Bonsai Mary

 Expanding your variegated ZZ plant collection is a breeze with these simple and effective propagation techniques.
 The variegated ZZ plant can be propagated through division or stem cuttings, allowing you to create new plants from your existing ones.

 To propagate through division, carefully remove the plant from its pot and separate the rhizomes into smaller sections.
 Each section should have healthy roots and at least one stem.
 Plant each division in its own pot with well-draining soil, and water thoroughly.
-Keep the newly divided plants in a warm, bright location, ensuring they receive indirect sunlight.
-Within a few weeks, you should see new growth, indicating successful propagation.

 If you prefer stem cuttings, select a healthy stem with at least two leaves.
 Using a sharp, sterilized knife, make a clean cut just below a node.
 Dip the cut end in rooting hormone for enhanced rooting.
 Plant the cutting in a container filled with a well-draining soil mix, and gently firm the soil around it.
-Place the cutting in a warm, bright location with indirect sunlight, and mist the leaves occasionally to increase humidity.
-Keep the soil lightly moist, but avoid overwatering.
-After a few weeks, roots should develop, and you can transplant the cutting into its own pot.

 Propagation MethodRequirementsTime to Root Development